hydroper-jet/lang/docs/design.md

 The `Throws.<T, E1, ...En>` type holds either a success value or an exception value: `T` indicates the type of the success value, and all other remaining types are the possible exception types.

+A function that returns `Throws` must return `T` and may throw any of the specified exception types through the `throw` statement.

 ```jsq
 function f(): Throws.<T, TypeError, RangeError> {
     throw new TypeError("Type error");